telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/scattersplineareaseries.md

 ## Declaratively defined series

-You can use the definition from __Example 1__ to display an ScatterSplineAreaSeries.
+You can use the definition from __Example 1__ to display a ScatterSplineAreaSeries.

 #### __[XAML] Example 1: Declaring a ScatterSplineAreaSeries in XAML__
 {{region radchartview-series-scattersplineareaseries_0}}